IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "authorization_endpoint" URL from the Authorization Server Metadata Document to redirect the User-Agent.

-The Authorization Client actor directs the user-agent to make a HTTP GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]:
+The Authorization Client directs the user-agent to make a HTTP GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]:

 - *response_type* (REQUIRED): The value MUST be *code*.